-Portfolio Managers:
+► Portfolio Managers:

-In case of total or partial impossibility to forward orders to BNPP Dealing Services for specific and/or exceptional reasons, and subject to validation by BNPP AM management, the Risk and Compliance teams, the trading with approved intermediaries may be conducted directly by the portfolio manager for a number of transactions.
-Where possible, the principle of segregation should be respected between the reception of the order and the execution of the order by ensuring that:
+In case of total or partial impossibility to forward orders to BNPP Dealing Services for specific and/or exceptional reasons, and subject to validation by BNPP AM management, Operational Risk & Control and Compliance, the negotiation of the conditions of execution with approved intermediaries may be directly handled by the portfolio investment manager for a number of transactions.
+Where possible, the principle of segregation should be respected between order generation and execution by ensuring that:

-- The portfolio manager who places the order in the front office tool must be different from the portfolio manager who carries it out (4-eyes control), - Front office access rights must be granted according to the investment team's organization.
+- The portfolio manager who places the order in the front office tool must be different from the portfolio manager who carries it out (4-eyes control), - Front office access rights must be granted according to the investment team's organisation.